UbiquityRobotics/learn/programming_your_robot/verification.md

     rosrun tf tf_echo odom base_link

 This command will continually update the robot position.
 There will be one line that shows the translation and 3 values that are for X,Y,Z in meters.
-The line will look like this:
+The line will look like this if the robot was powered up in it's current position:

     Translation: [0.000, 0.000, 0.100]   at first where X and Y are 0.000.

-Now we will do a few tests and make sure the robot can move forward 1 meter and could have room to rotate fully.
+Now we will do a few tests so make sure the robot has room to move forward about 1 meter and could have room to rotate fully.
+Because these tests are not precisely timed the distances and rotations will be only near the expected vaues.

-   - In the teleop window press  the **i** letter at a quick rate for 4 seconds.
-This should move the Magni about 0.6 meters forward.
+   - In the teleop window press  the **i** letter key at a quick rate for 4 seconds.
+This should move the Magni about 0.6 meters forward which i about one spin of each wheel since one rotation is very near 0.64 meters.

-   - Look at the 'Translation' line in the second tf window and the first of the 3 numbers is X and should be near 0.6 meters.
+   - Look at the 'Translation' line in the second tf window and the first of the 3 numbers is X and should be near 0.6 meters perhaps within 0.1 meter.

-   - In the teleop window press the ',' (comma) key at a quick rate for 4 seconds.
-This should move the Magni about 0.6 meters straight back to where it started.
+   - In the teleop window press the **,** (comma) key at a quick rate for 4 seconds.
+This should move the Magni backwards about 0.6 meters to where it started.

    - Look at the ‘Translation’ line in the second tf window and the first of the 3 numbers is X and should have returned to near 0.0.

-   - Next press the j key at a quick rate for 6 seconds so the Magni rotates 90 degrees to face left.
-The tf window will have the 3rd line that says 'degrees' where at this rotation the 3rd number should be near 90 for 90 degrees to the left.
+   - Next press the **j** letter key at a quick rate for about 5 seconds so the Magni rotates a little more than 90 degrees to face left.
+The tf window will have the 3rd line that says 'degrees' where at this rotation the 3rd number should be near or just above 90 degrees to the left.
 If it goes too far you can use quick taps to the l key to inch it back to about 90.

-   - Press the l letter key at a quick rate for 6 seconds and the Magni will rotate clockwise back to the starting point and will have the 3rd line that says 'degrees' now show the 3rd number to be near 0.
+   - Press the **l** letter key at a quick rate for 5 seconds and the Magni will rotate clockwise back to the starting point and will have the 3rd line that says 'degrees' now show the 3rd number to be near 0.

 ### RaspiCam Camera Test: